 Receivable on LW radios in Viking, North Utsire, South Utsire, Forties, Cromarty, Forth, Tyne, Dogger, Fisher, German Bight, Humber, Thames, Dover, Wight, Portland, Plymouth, Biscay, Trafalgar, FitzRoy, Sole, Lundy, Fastnet, Irish Sea, Shannon, Rockall, Malin, Hebrides, Bailey, Fair Isle, Faeroes, and Southeast Iceland.
 Also on the British mainland.
 And the rest of Europe, too!

-It seems like the obscure kind of thing that only radio enthusiasts and the people who actually use the information would tune into.
+You may think this seems like the obscure kind of thing that only radio enthusiasts and the people who actually use the information would tune into.
 You would be wrong.
-It is very much a British institution, with most people listening to the Shipping Forecast and being able to recite a lot of it.
+It is very much a British institution, with many people listening to the Shipping Forecast and being able to recite a lot of it.